hcstubbe/analysis-template-lcarsm2/keys/README.md

 Create a file called `keys.txt` in this folder (make sure the filename is correct).

-You get your key upon first launching the server.
+You get your keys upon first launching the study.
-Copy your study keys to this file like this:
+Copy your study keys to the `keys.txt` file like this:

 ```
 Private study key: key-string